resheku/my-awesome/README.md

 - [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - A set of beautifully-designed, accessible components and a code distribution platform.
 Works with your favorite frameworks.
 Open Source.
 Open Code.
 - [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.
 - [sourcegraph/openctx](https://github.com/sourcegraph/openctx) - See contextual info about code from your dev tools, in your editor, code review, and anywhere else you read code.
-- [sqg-dev/sqg](https://github.com/sqg-dev/sqg) - Generate typesafe code from SQL queries ⭐️ Star to support our work!
+- [sqg-dev/sqg](https://github.com/sqg-dev/sqg) - Generate typesafe code from SQL queries, DuckDB, SQlite, Postgres. ⭐️ Star to support our work!
 - [standardnotes/app](https://github.com/standardnotes/app) - Think fearlessly with end-to-end encrypted notes and files.
 For issues, visit https://standardnotes.com/forum or https://standardnotes.com/help.
 - [step-security/harden-runner](https://github.com/step-security/harden-runner) - Harden-Runner is a CI/CD security agent that works like an EDR for GitHub Actions runners.
 It monitors network egress, file integrity, and process activity on those runners, detecting threats in real-time.
 - [storybookjs/storybook](https://github.com/storybookjs/storybook) - Storybook is the industry standard workshop for building, documenting, and testing UI components in isolation